Gate of Flesh

+Gate of Flesh (肉体の門, Nikutai no mon) is a 1964 Japanese film based on a novel by Taijiro Tamura and directed by Seijun Suzuki.
+The first of Suzuki's "flesh trilogy" (followed by Story of a Prostitute and Carmen from Kawachi), the series is considered the "crowning achievement" of his period working at the production house Nikkatsu.
+The film is viewed as a direct and allegorical critique of Japan's Occupation and subsequent development, which rather than breaking with the country's pre-war militaristic, authoritarian social structures only sees their reconstitution in the post-war period.

 Plot

 In an impoverished and burnt out Tokyo ghetto of post-World War II Japan, a band of prostitutes defend their territory, squatting in a bombed-out building.
 Somehow they eke out a living together.
-Forming a sort of family in an environment where everyone (American soldiers and Japanese yakuza) is a potential antagonist, the girls cajole each other, and ruthlessly punish any of their group who violate the cardinal rule—no having sex for free.
+Forming a sort of family in an environment where everyone (American soldiers and Japanese yakuza) is a potential antagonist, the girls cajole each other, and ruthlessly punish any of their group who violate the cardinal rule—no falling in love.
 A new girl, Maya (Yumiko Nogawa), joins their group and learns the trade.
 An ex-soldier, Shintaro Ibuki (Joe Shishido), is shot nearby and holes up with the girls.
 Each of them starts to crave Ibuki, placing strains on the group.
-Maya feels it worse, seeing him as replacement for her brother (who died in Borneo).
-She takes him after a night of drunken revelry, and both are ostracized.
+Maya feels it worst, seeing him as replacement for her brother (who died in Borneo).
+She takes him for a night of drunken revelry, and both are ostracized.
 Agreeing to run away together, he is shot in a double-cross, and she is left as she was at the beginning of the film—alone and hopeless.